ChilliCream/graphql-platform/website/src/docs/barista/v1/commands/client.md

 - `--api-key <api-key>`: Specifies the API key used for authentication.
 It doesn't have to be provided when you are logged in.
 Otherwise, it's the secret that `barista api-key create` returns.
 You can set it from the environment variable `BARISTA_API_KEY`.

+- `--wait-for-approval`: Waits for a user to approve the schema change in the app in case of a breaking change.

 # Unpublish a Client

 The `barista client unpublish` command is used to unpublish a client version from a stage.